traveller59/second.pytorch/README.md

 ONLY support python 3.6+, pytorch 0.4.1+.
 Don't support pytorch 0.4.0.
 Tested in Ubuntu 16.04/18.04.

+* Ubuntu 18.04 have speed problem in my environment and may can't build/usr SparseConvNet.

 ### Performance in KITTI validation set (50/50 split, people have problems, need to be tuned.)

 ```